Paired Threshold Graphs: Characterization of PT Graphs

-Thus, since $\prez$ is total on $\C_0$ according to (\ref{con1}), $\prezz$ is also a total order on $\C_0$.
-Therefore, according to Proposition \ref{good old}, the subgraph of $\G$ induced by $\C_0$ is a threshold graph. \begin{lemma} There exists a weight assignment $w(i)$ for each $i \in \C_0$ with the following properties: \begin{enumerate} \item The subgraph of $\G$ induced by $\C_0$ is a threshold graph with parameters $(\tp,w)$. \item $w(i) \neq w(j)$, $\forall i,j \in \C_0$, $i \neq j$. \item $w(i) \in \left(\frac{\tp-\tm}{2},\frac{\tp+\tm}{2}\right)$, $\forall i \in \C_0$. \end{enumerate} \end{lemma} \begin{proof} Recall the notion of the degree partition of the vertices of a graph from the argument leading to Proposition \ref{good old}.
+For the second part of the proof, we need the following lemma. \begin{lemma} For $\tp \geq \tm \in \RR^{+}$, and for all $i \in \C_0$, there exist weight assignments $w(i)$ with the following properties. \begin{enumerate} \item The subgraph of $\G$ induced by $\C_0$ is a threshold graph with parameters $(\tp,w)$. \item For all $i \neq j$, $i,j \in \C_0$, $w(i) \neq w(j)$. \item For all $i \in \C_0$,$ w(i) \in \left(\frac{\tp-\tm}{2},\frac{\tp+\tm}{2}\right)$. \end{enumerate} \end{lemma} \begin{proof} Recall the notion of the degree partition of the vertices of a graph from the argument leading to Proposition~\ref{good old}.
 Let $(D_0,\ldots,D_{m'})$ be the degree partition of $\C_0$ in the subgraph of $\G$ induced by $\C_0$.
 We start with defining the weight function $w:\C_0\rightarrow\RR^+$ as $w(i) = j$ for every $i \in D_j$, $0\leq j \leq m'$.
 The subgraph of $\G$ induced by $\C_0$ is a threshold graph with parameters $(m'+1,w)$.
-We now modify the weight function $w$ in such a way that it meets the criteria 1-3 of Lemma~\ref{lem 0}.
-First, for every $i \in \C_0$, we modify $w(i)$ to $w(i)+\epsilon_i$, where $0<\epsilon_i<1/2$, in such a way that the modified weights of every two distinct vertices in $\C_0$ are different.
-The subgraph of $\G$ induced by $\C_0$ remains a threshold graph with parameters $(m'+1,w)$, a fact which may be verified by observing that $m'+1$ is an integer; the starting weights of the assignment were all integer-valued; and the modified weights are obtained from the previous weights by adding to them a value smaller than $1/2$.
-In the next step, we divide all the weights obtained in the previous step by $|\C_0|$, to obtain a threshold graph with parameters $(1,w)$, where $w(i) \neq w(j)$ for every distinct $i,j \in \C_0$, and where all the weights are in $(0,1)$.
-Multiplying the weights by $\tm$ and then adding $\frac{\tp-\tm}{2}$ to them, the subgraph of $\G$ induced by $\C_0$ becomes a threshold graph with parameters $(\alpha,w)$ where $w$ satisfies all the three criteria of Lemma \ref{lem 0}. \end{proof} In conclusion, the weight assignments of $\C_0$ meet all three criteria of Lemma \ref{lem 0}.
+We now modify, via the following steps, the weight function $w$ in such a way that it meets the criteria 1-3 of Lemma~\ref{lem 0}.\\ \it Step 1: For every $i \in \C_0$, we modify $w(i)$ to $w(i)+\epsilon_i$, where $0<\epsilon_i<1/2$, in such a way that the modified weights of every two distinct vertices in $\C_0$ are different.
+The subgraph of $\G$ induced by $\C_0$ remains a threshold graph with parameters $(m'+1,w)$, a fact which may be verified by observing that $m'+1$ is an integer; the starting weights of the assignment were all integer-valued; and the modified weights are obtained from the previous weights by adding to them a value smaller than $1/2$.\\ \it Step 2: We next divide all the weights obtained in the previous step by $m'+1$, to obtain a threshold graph with parameters $(1,w)$, where $w(i) \neq w(j)$ for every distinct $i,j \in \C_0$, and where all the weights are in $(0,1)$.\\ \it Step 3: Finally, we multiply the weights by $\tm$ and then add $\frac{\tp-\tm}{2}$ to them.
+It is straightforward to see that the subgraph of $\G$ induced by $\C_0$ becomes a threshold graph with parameters $(\tp,w),$ where $w$ satisfies all the three criteria of Lemma~\ref{lem 0}. \end{proof} In conclusion, the weight assignments of $\C_0$ meet all three criteria of Lemma \ref{lem 0}.
 We also point out that $\forall i,j \in \C_0$,